arvindspanicker/Asterisk/README.md

 # Asterisk
+Application for linking inbound phone calls from the internal PBX system (Asterisk with FreePBX front-end) to the HubSpot Contacts API. <br>
+Please follow the steps below for setting up the application.<br>

-<h3>Create Rest Interface User</h3>
+<h3>Creating Rest Interface User</h3>
 <pre>
-First create a Rest Interface User
-Add a user in the ari_additional.conf
+For REST API Authentication, add an user in the ari_additional.conf (file location: /etc/asterisk/ )
-(It is in /etc/asterisk/ )

-Example of user in the above file:
+Sample:
 [username]
 type=user
-password=1234
+password=<password>
 password_format=plain
 read_only=no
 </pre>

-Now add an extension.
+Add an extension for receiving the calls.
 Go to extensions_custom.conf
-(It is in /etc/asterisk/)
+(file location: /etc/asterisk/)

 Example of extension for  calls: